 During his PhD, Agustín examined the molecular and genetic basis of, and evolutionary variation in, handedness reversal, using the model system Caenorhabditis elegans.
 He described a novel phenotype of incomplete handedness reversal (i.e. partial or complete swap of gut and gonad arms to the opposite side than normal) in C. elegans hermaphrodites, including measuring the temperature sensitivity of reversal, the natural variation in rates of reversal between wild strains, variation in rates of reversal in a RIL (recombinant inbred lines) collection, and the impact of reversal on fertility and survival.
 He also established a correlation between a very early event, a defect in the twist of the intestinal primordium, and later handedness reversal in a collection of RILs, suggesting a mechanism for the establishment of handedness reversal.
 Finally, Agustin explored the genetic basis of variation in handedness reversal, using QTL mapping and GWAS on the RIL collection and on the wild strains.

-Agustín is now an embryologist in Spain.
+Agustín is now an embryologist in Switzerland.

 Phoebe Scherer completed her Bachelor of Science in Biological Sciences and Biological Anthropology at the University of Auckland and completed her Honours degree working with the hihi (Notiomystis cincta) genotype and pedigree data.
 She constructed a linkage map of the hihi genome, which orders genetic markers across the genome.
 Phoebe uncovered insights into the recombination landscape of the hihi genome and detected substantial differences in the recombination rates of males and females, which are predicted to have arisen due to the sexual conflict within the species.
 Phoebe is now working for a horticulture consultancy company in Tauranga.